Contact US

 How does the sedation work?

 A sedation is given first to allow your pet to drift off to sleep.
-It is an injection that is given under the skin, just like a vaccine.
+It is an injection that is given under the skin or in the muscle, just like a vaccine.
 The sedation does not take effect instantly: Most dogs start to become noticeably sedated between 3-5 minutes and cats after 2 minutes.
-Most pets will become totally sedated between 5 and 15 minutes, with 10 minutes being average.
-Dr. Westbrook does not believe in the one size fits all mentality.
-The sedative has multiple medications in it that are tailored to each pet’s symptoms and illness providing many mental and physical benefits.
+Cats also have the option to have their sedation given orally.
+Most pets will become sedated between 5 and 15 minutes, with 10 minutes being average.
+Dr. Westbrook does not believe in the one-size-fits-all mentality.
+The sedative has multiple medications in it that are tailored to each pet’s symptoms and illness, providing many mental and physical benefits.

 • It contains a Valium-like product that helps prevent seizures and helps your pet mentally relax.